giusepperaffa/si-tool-application-test/README.md

-# si-tool-application-test
-Serverless Inspector Tool - Test repository for application code
+# Serverless Inspector Tool - Test Repository
+Repository used by the Serverless Inspector Tool in **application** code test mode.

+It contains a collection of Python files obtained from the Serverless Framework examples (AWS only).